Daniel-KM/Omeka-S-module-BulkImport/README.md

 and is built to be extensible.
 It allows to manage importers and to process bulk import of resources.

-Furthermore, it adds a way to bulk upload files manually without limit of [size or number of files] in resource form and via a separate bulk upload form for future imports.

 The import process is done in three steps:

 - read a source, that can be a file, a endpoint, a url, or a list of urls or